Kashmir Life desk offers snapshots of the assembly elections that J&K witnessed post-partition

 July 3, 1977

-Within days after the elections were announced for the state, Chief Minister Sheikh Mohammed Abdullah suffered a heart-attack that created a sympathy wave and negated to a larger extent the ill will, which the Indira-Abdullah accord of 1975, had created.
+Within days after the elections were announced for the state, Chief Minister Sheikh Mohammed Abdullah suffered a heart attack that created a sympathy wave and negated to a larger extent the ill will, that the Indira-Abdullah accord of 1975, had created.

-Around 67.70 percent of electorate participated to elect 76 from 409 candidates in fray.
-NC won 47, Congress 11, Janta Party 14, Jamat-e-Islami one as three went to independent contestants.
+Around 67.70 per cent of the electorate participated in electing 76 from 409 candidates in the fray.
+NC won 47, Congress 11, Janta Party 14, and Jamat-e-Islami one as three went to independent contestants.

 In the subsequent days, three parties were formed: Islami Jamiat-e-Talaba, Peoples’ Conference and Panthers Party.
 On September 8, 1982, Sheikh passed away and was replaced by Dr Farooq Abdullah.